ariazmzhang/ariazmzhang.github.io/source/about/index.md

 Hi :)

-Hello and welcome to my corner of the internet!
-I'm currently in my fourth year studying Computer Science at Carleton University, and right now, I'm interning as a Software Engineer at Hitachi Rail.
+Welcome to my corner of the internet!
+I'm currently in my fourth year studying Computer Science at Carleton University, and right now I'm interning as a Software Engineer at Hitachi Rail.
 Previously, I interned at Trend Micro and Lim Geometics as a Software Engineer.
-Check out some of my projects on GitHub, connect with me on LinkedIn, or read more about me below!
+Check out some of my projects on GitHub, connect with me on [LinkedIn](https://www.linkedin.com/in/zhimengzhang/), or read more about me below!

+At the age of 27, I transitioned from Finance to Computer Science, proving that it's never too late to follow your true passion.

 ## Favorite Logos 🛠